Courtney Sheinmel

 Courtney Sheinmel (born 1977) is an American author of children's and young adult books.

 Sheinmel was born June 21, 1977, in Stanford, California.
 She lived in the San Francisco Bay Area until age nine, at which point she moved to New York City with her mother and sister.
-She received a Bachelor of Arts in English from Barnard College in 1999, after which she received a law degree from Fordham University School of Law.
+She received a Bachelor of Arts in English from Barnard College in 1999, after which she received a J.D. degree from Fordham University School of Law.

 Sheinmel worked as a lawyer for six years before publishing her first novel, My So-Called Family, in 2008, after which she began writing full-time.
 Her second novel, Positively (2009), centers a teenager living with HIV, inspired by Sheinmel's involvement with the Elizabeth Glaser Pediatric AIDS Foundation.
 She has since written 5 novels for older readers (ages 12-18) and 27 for younger readers (under age 12).

 As of 2012, Sheinmel lived in New York City.